med22s/realtimeChat/README.md

 # realtimeChat

-a real time basic chatroom app using html bootstrap and javascript
+a real time basic chatroom app using html bootstrap javascript and firebase's firestore